Running Payroll in Ukraine: Employment Taxes & Setup

 Payroll Cycle in Ukraine

-The payroll cycle in Ukraine is usually semi-monthly, with employees being paid between the 15th and 20th of each month.
+The payroll cycle in Ukraine is bi-weekly, with employees being paid twice a month between the 15th and 20th of each month and the 31st and 7th of the following month.

 Minimum Wage in Ukraine